Meet Me in St. Louis: Plot

 The backdrop for the film is St. Louis, Missouri, in the year preceding the 1904 Louisiana Purchase Exposition World's Fair.

 In the summer of 1903, the Smith family leads a comfortable upper-middle class life.
-Alonzo Smith and his wife Anna have a son, Lon Jr., and four daughters: Rose, Esther, Agnes, and Tootie.
+Alonzo Smith and his wife Anna have a very handsome son, Lon Jr., and four very beautiful daughters: Rose, Esther, Agnes, and Tootie.
 Esther, the second-oldest daughter, is in love with the boy next door, John Truett, although he does not notice her at first.
-Tootie rides with iceman Mr. Neely and debates whether St. Louis is the nation's top city.
+Tootie the youngest, rides with iceman Mr. Neely and debates whether St. Louis is the nation's top city.
 Rose, the eldest daughter, hopes in vain to receive a marriage proposal from Warren Sheffield.

-Esther finally meets John properly when he is a guest at the Smiths' party and hopes to meet him again on a trolley ride to the construction site of the World's Fair.
+Esther finally meets John properly when he attends the Smiths' farewell party for college-bound Lon Jr. She hopes to see him again on a trolley ride to the construction site of the World's Fair.

 On Halloween, Tootie and Agnes attend a bonfire.
-Later, after Tootie appears with a split lip and lost tooth, she claims that John tried to kill her.
+Later, after Tootie appears with a split lip and lost tooth, she claims John tried to kill her.
 Esther confronts John, physically attacking and scolding him.
-After Esther returns, Tootie and Agnes confess the truth: John was trying to protect them from the police after a dangerous prank went wrong.
+After Esther returns, Tootie and Agnes confess: John was trying to protect them from the police after a dangerous prank went wrong.
 Upon learning the truth, Esther apologizes to John and he kisses her.

-Mr. Smith announces that he is to be sent to New York City on business and they will all move there after Christmas.
-The family is devastated by the news, especially Rose and Esther, whose romances, friendships and educational plans are threatened.
+Mr. Smith announces that he has been promoted to his firm's New York City office, and the family will move there after Christmas.
+Everyone is devastated by the news, especially Rose and Esther, whose romances, friendships and educational plans are threatened.
 Esther is also aghast because they will miss the World's Fair.
 Although Mrs. Smith is also upset, she reconciles with her husband and they sing a tender duet at the piano.